norlab-ulaval/libpointmatcher/.github/pull_request_template.md

 - Only repository admins have the privilege to `push/merge` on the default branch (ie: `master`) and the `release` branch.
 - Keep PR in `draft` mode until all the release reviewers are ready to push the release.
 - Once a PR from `release` -> `master` branch is created (not in draft mode),
-  - the _build-system_ test
+  - it triggers the _build-system_ test
-  - and it triggers the _semantic release automation_
+  - (in-progress) and it triggers the _semantic release automation_